Vopaaz/V-Shell/README.md

 Makefile  README.md  src  syncDocker.bat  vsh.exe
 Execution failed.
 Commands may be invalid.

-\\ Able to handle that no command follows the '&&' syntax /usr/vopaaz > ls &&
+\\ Able to handle when no command follows the '&&' syntax /usr/vopaaz/v-shell > ls &&
-v-shell
+Makefile  README.md  src  syncDocker.bat  vsh.exe

 \\ The shell is prevented from being interrupted by 'Ctrl+C' /usr/vopaaz/v-shell > ^C